Natural honey consumption by diabetics is complex and controversial. Too much of a good-thing is not helpful; or is it?

 Can they consume processed-honey?
 The answer is a definite no. Nor should they have sugar, fructose or artificial-sweeteners; not least because of the detrimental effect on the microbiome in the intestine.

-"Over 9 years of follow-up, artificial sweetener intake was associated with a 9% increased risk for cardiovascular or cerebrovascular events; these included heart infarction, acute coronary syndrome and stroke."
+"Over almost a decade of follow-up, artificial sweetener intake was associated with a 9% increased risk for cardiovascular or cerebrovascular events; these included heart infarction, acute coronary syndrome and stroke."

 - The British Medical Journal[9]